 - The tag for geographical indications needs to be allotted only after a thorough historical and empirical inquiry.

-- for products whose origin can’t be effectively traced, either both the states should be given ownership or none of the regions be provided with the GI tag.
+- For products whose origin can’t be effectively traced, either both the states should be given ownership or none of the regions is provided with the GI tag.

 Summary of Geographical Indications in India